INSIGNEO/pFIRE/doc/getting_started/docker_hub.md

-# pFIRE on Dockerhub #
+# pFIRE on Dockerhub

 Docker is a software that creates a package (called image) containing an application, its library dependencies and a  minimal execution environment (e.g. a minimal Ubuntu distribution).
 These images can be distributed and run by any Docker software installed on the user machine.
 In the following are provided the instructions to execute pFIRE on a user machine with Docker.
-It as been tested on *nix and OsX machines and Windows10 through Windows Linux Subsystem and (Powerwshell).
+It as been tested on *nix and OsX machines and Windows10 through Windows Linux Subsystem and (PowerShell).

 ### Installation procedure